The end of my first forestry job, the end of summer and the end of my marriage- Then

 Wednesday, May 27, 2020

-After I realized my forestry career was over, I lived for a short time in Oakland, Ca. across the street from Highland Hospital.
-I remembered having heard back then that generally, this wasn’t a real good neighborhood as far as safety was concerned.
+After I realized my forestry career was over, I lived in Oakland, CA, for a short time, across the street from Highland Hospital.
+I remembered hearing back then that, generally, this wasn’t a very safe neighborhood.
 And that was without the proximity to Highland Hospital generally.
 Specifically, my apartment was just across the street from what is currently labeled Highland Emergency Medicine on Fourteenth Avenue.

-I remember that my apartment complex offered off-street parking for me, but I never used it because I felt less safe back in that secluded parking area than I did out in the relatively open city streets, even if my parking space was adjacent to a long expanse of Highland Hospital very close to the emergency entrance that was used for the most part for people injured in fights, drug overdoses, crimes of all description, or during encounters of some kind with the Oakland Police.
-For all of the activity of that kind that must have gone on, I only rarely was aware of it.
+I remember that my apartment complex offered me off-street parking.
+Still, I never used it because I felt less safe back in that secluded parking area than I did out in the relatively open city streets, even if my parking space was adjacent to a long expanse of Highland Hospital very close to the emergency entrance that was used for the most part for people injured in fights, drug overdoses, crimes of all description, or during encounters of some kind with the Oakland Police.
+For all of the activity of that kind that must have gone on, I was only rarely aware of it.

-One otherwise normal morning I crossed the street to my truck to start the drive to work.
-I got in and noticed that my glove box was open, and some of the contents were on the floor of the truck.
+One otherwise normal morning, I crossed the street to my truck to start the drive to work.
+I got in and noticed my glove box was open, with some of its contents on the truck’s floor.
 The only thing I could tell was missing was a pair of prescription sunglasses.
-It was not that much of a shock considering the neighborhood, but it did put me on a bit more alert.
+It wasn’t that much of a shock, considering the neighborhood, but it did put me on a bit more alert.
 There had been no sign of forced entry, so I assumed I must have inadvertently left the passenger side door unlocked.
-I started a practice of going down to inspect my truck at random times and days.
+I started going down to inspect my truck at random times when I was home.

-On one of those spot inspections, I had just checked the passenger side door lock.
+During one of those spot inspections, I had just checked the passenger-side door lock.
 It was secure.
 Before I could turn and cross back to my apartment building, I heard the heavy impacts of boots running towards me, and the yells of, “Freeze and get your hands up where we can see them!!!”

 I was happy to oblige.
 Two officers were running towards me, both with guns drawn.
 I remained frozen until they got to me to explain what they thought I had done that would warrant such a dramatic entry on their part.